rvnlord/BlazorDemo/README.md

 ## Example Blazor Employees Management System

-This solution has been created by following various tutorials and learning feeds and it's purpose is to present my knowledge of `Blazor` to anybody who seeks to verify my knowledge.
-This project is work in progress and might be replaced at any given moment and without prior warning as soon as I have more meaningful example to share that can be made public.
+This solution has been created by following various tutorials and learning feeds.
+It's purpose is to present my knowledge of `Blazor` to anybody who seeks to verify my knowledge.
+This project is a work in progress and may be replaced without prior warning whenever I have more meaningful example that can be publicly shared.

 ### Currently Featuring: